alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+When you press the "g" key, your browser's auto-complete feature takes action.
+It suggests relevant URLs and search queries based on factors like your browsing history, bookmarks, and real-time internet trends.
+As you type, the suggestions continually improve, ensuring a smoother and more efficient browsing experience.
 The "enter" key bottoms out
 ---------------------------